dotnet/csharpstandard/standard/structs.md

 - It shall not declare any field-like events ([§15.8.2](classes.md#1582-field-like-events)).

 When an instance of a readonly struct is passed to a method, its `this` is treated like an `in` argument/parameter, which disallows write access to any instance fields (except by constructors).

+### §ref-modifier-new-clause Ref modifier

+The `ref` modifier indicates that the *struct_declaration* declares a type whose instances are allocated on the execution stack.

+It is a compile-time error if a ref struct type is used in any of the following contexts:

+- As the element type of an array.
+- As the declared type of a field of a class or a non-ref struct.
+- To implement an interface.
+- Being boxed to `System.ValueType` or `System.Object`.
+- As a type argument.
+- An async method.
+- An iterator.

+A ref struct can't be captured by a lambda expression or a local function.

 ### 16.2.3 Partial modifier